wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences-1.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS CLOSE at 5.00pm on Monday 8 April**, the evening before the interviews.
+**BOOKINGS CLOSED at 5.00pm on Monday 8 April**, the evening before the interviews.

 **Important message to parents of students who have MS DEVI for MATHEMATICS.**
 There are two Ms Devi's in our Mathematics Department.